 LitWits book group meets the first Thursday of the month at Reading Matters Bookshop.
 We’re a friendly group reading both modern and classics.
 Check this page for the date of our next meeting.
+If you think you would like to join us please contact us at the shop or via this website.

 The Heart’s Invisible Furies by John Boyne